-The “Place” to people watch.
-If this is your first visit to Antigua, it is required viewing.
 As with most Spanish-era colonial towns, the plaza was known as the hub of activity and Antigua is no exception.
 Livestock and produce were sold here and official ceremonies performed – even executions!

 Today, Parque Central boasts beautiful trees, benches, and it’s constantly patrolled by Antigua’s Tourism Police, making it a safe place to visit at all hours.
 Plus, it makes for a convenient meeting place.
 An oasis during the week, it becomes crowded on the weekends with visitors from Guatemala City.